Instagram Reels Mastery: The Complete 2026 Guide (With Examples)

 5. The Question Hook

-Ask a question that your target audience is actively trying to answer.
+Ask a question your target audience is actively trying to answer.

 Example: "Why do some Reels go viral while others get 200 views?
 I analyzed 500 videos to find out."